 The Miami Township Zoning Resolution was originally adopted in 1972 and is intended in part to implement the larger goals of the Miami Township Comprehensive Land Use Plan.
 Prior to 1972 zoning was regulated by Montgomery County and has since been amended several times to meet the needs of the community.
 We anticipate that the code will continue to change with the community.
 Any questions or comments regarding the zoning resolution may be directed to the Community Development Department.
 The Zoning Resolution was last updated February 1, 2022.

-The Miami Township Exterior Property Maintenance Code was passed by Resolution #137-97 on December 17, 1997.
-The Miami Township Board of Trustees is authorized by Section 505.73 of the Ohio Revised Code to control the maintenance of existing structures and premises as accessory within the unincorporated area of the township.
+The Miami Township Exterior Property Maintenance Code was originally passed by Resolution #137-97 on December 17, 1997.
+The code was updated and adopted under the Township’s Home Rule Authority on August 28, 2018.
+The Miami Township Board of Trustees is authorized by Section 505.73 of the Ohio Revised Code to control the maintenance of existing structures and premises as necessary within the unincorporated area of the township.

 Property owners may request, by filing an application, to have their property rezoned into a different zoning district.
-Questions regarding the rezoning process may be directed to the Planning and Zoning department.
+Questions regarding the rezoning process may be directed to the Community Development Department.

 The Miami Township Street Map is a comprehensive map of all streets - public and private within Miami Township.
 Street names and locations can alter over time, this map is provided for general reference only.